Kitura/Configuration/README.md

 ## Loading configuration data

-SwiftConfiguration has many methods to load configuration data:
+Configuration has many methods to load configuration data:

 1. From environment variables: